vadimeisenbergibm/istio.github.io/content/docs/tasks/traffic-management/egress/index.md

         EOF
     ```

-1. Create an `ServiceEntry` to allow access to an external HTTPS service:
+1. Create a `ServiceEntry` and a `VirtualService` to allow access to an external HTTPS service:

     ```bash
         cat <<EOF | istioctl create -f -